douglasgscofield/bioinfo/scripts/README.md

 The options are not mutually exclusive.
 All four types of GC content may be displayed in a single run.

 One advantage of this script is that it doesn't use BioPerl.
-A disadvantage of this script is that it could use a streamlining, and would be more useful if it produced full-composition output similar to Jim Kent's `faCount` program.
+Some disadvantages are that it is slow, could use a streamlining, and it would be nice if it produced full-composition output similar to Jim Kent's `faCount` program.

 **Options**